 The Windfall of the AR-15

-The United States Army continued testing the AR-15, which found that a significant number of shooters achieved higher marksmanship and control over the weapon, especially due to the 5.56mm rounds.
+The United States Army continued testing the AR-15, which found that many shooters achieved higher marksmanship and control over the weapon, mainly due to the 5.56mm rounds.
 This choice of caliber allowed much more versatility in range and allowed troops to carry more ammunition into combat.

 If you are the owner of an AR-15, you are more than likely already familiar with its infamous accuracy.
-As far as its versatility, you are really only limited by what your intended use for the weapon is.
-With the ability to be modded for practically any situation, and capable of being fitted with a quality AR-15 sight for any range, the sky’s the limit.
+As far as its versatility, you are only limited by your intended use for the weapon.
+With the ability to be modded for practically any situation and capable of being fitted with a quality AR-15 sight for any range, the sky’s the limit.

 It doesn’t stop there either.
-With over 50 years in production the aftermarket upgrades for this weapon are tried and tested and varied.
-You can take your standard AR-15 and upgrade every part to make a truly effective long-range rifle.
+With over 50 years in production, the aftermarket upgrades for this weapon are tried and tested, and varied.
+You can take your standard AR-15 and upgrade every part to make a genuinely effective long-range rifle.

-Back to the story at hand, in 1961 the USAF, being impressed with the rifle’s performance, made an order of 8,500 AR-15’s.
-While an additional batch of 80,000 AR-15’s were requested that summer they were denied acquisition.
+Back to the story at hand, in 1961, the USAF, being impressed with the rifle’s performance, made an order of 8,500 AR-15s.
+At the same time, an additional batch of 80,000 AR-15s was requested that summer they were denied acquisition.

 This back and forth went on to the degree that the Secretary of Defense Robert McNamara had the Secretary of the Army Cyrus Vance test the M14, the AR-15, and the AK-47.
 Reportedly, the M14 was found the superior of all three rifles.

-This report didn’t satisfy Secretary McNamara, so he went on to order that the testing methods themselves be tested for bias by the Inspector General, who confirmed that the testing methods involved were biased towards the M14.
+This report didn’t satisfy Secretary McNamara, so he ordered that the testing methods themselves be tested for bias by the Inspector General, who confirmed that the testing methods involved were biased towards the M14.

 The Success of the M16